Saichakradhar69/Predicting-Stress-Levels-Using-Smartwatch-Health-Data/README.md

 - Friedman, J. H. (2001). *Greedy Function Approximation: A Gradient Boosting Machine*. https://doi.org/10.1214/aos/1013203451
 - OpenAI.
 (2024). *ChatGPT: Language Model Assistance*. https://openai.com/chatgpt

----

-## 📌 License

-This project is academic work under fair use.
-Data sources and libraries are credited.
-Code and results are the original work of the authors.